mnedzka/tdd-sec/README.md

 In the incognito mode create attacker account.

-Log in and log out to obtain session ID.
+Log in to obtain session ID.

 In the application tab in Chrome copy session ID.